 Nextdoor in the World of Emergency Notification Systems

-As your public agency leverages Nextdoor to send emergency notifications, consider the following:
+As your public agency leverages Nextdoor to send emergency notifications, consider the following tips:

-While Nextdoor designed the Urgent Alert to be distributed via email, push notification and text message, users will only receive the alert via text message if they have added a mobile number to their account.
-If your public agency must send an Urgent Alert, it would be best if the users opted for text message alerts.
-Regularly remind your Nextdoor community to enable mobile alerts to ensure they receive Urgent Alerts via text message from your agency.
+While Nextdoor designed Urgent and Emergency Alerts to be distributed via email, push notification and text message, users will only receive the alert via text message if they have added a mobile number to their account.
+Regularly remind your Nextdoor community to enable mobile alerts to ensure they receive your agency’s Emergency Alerts via text message.

-Emergency notifications from multiple platforms may raise confusion among residents.
-When sending an Urgent Alert, ensure your message is consistent with other messages going out through your agency’s other emergency notification systems.
+Emergency notifications with different content from multiple platforms may cause confusion among residents.
+When sending an Emergency Alert, ensure your Nextdoor message is consistent with messages going out through your agency’s other emergency notification systems.
 Your agency may be able to reach more residents through multiple platforms, but it is important for residents to receive consistent messages that don’t make them wonder which platform to trust.